 Supply and Demand Dynamics

-Global energy demand directly impacts WTI prices.
+Global energy demand directly affects WTI pricing.

 Geopolitical Events